pelithne/k8s/workshop.md

 This workshop/tutorial contains a number of different sections, each addressing a specific aspect of running workloads (containers) in Kuberntetes, and creating pipelines in Azure DevOps.

 You will go through the following steps to complete the workshop:
-* Create a VM (Virtual machine) to use as your development envirfonment
+* Create a VM (Virtual machine) to use as your development environment
 * Create Kubernetes Cluster using AKS (Azure Kubernetes Service)
 * Build and test docker images "locally" on your development VM
 * Push images to ACR (Azure Container Registry)